 Tattooed from Head to Toe in the Marquesas Islands

-Tattooing was practiced at least as far back at Neolithic times.
+Polynesian Tattoos were being applied at least as far back at Neolithic times.
 The mummified body of Ötzi the Iceman, discovered on the border between Italy and Austria in 1991, has been dated to between 3370 and 3100 B.C.
 The Iceman had 61 tattoos.
 Over the centuries, tattooing has been practiced for a variety of spiritual and protective purposes, but perhaps nowhere has it been more strongly ingrained than in the culture of the Marquesas Islands.

 During his first landing in Tahiti, Captain James Cook was fascinated by the tattoos that covered the bodies of the indigenous Polynesians.
 In the ship’s log, he wrote, “Both sexes paint their Bodys, Tattow, as it is called in their Language.
 This is done by inlaying the Colour of Black under their skins, in such a manner as to be indelible…This method of Tattowing I shall now describe…As this is a painful operation, especially the Tattowing of their Buttocks, it is performed but once in their Lifetimes.”